 Buddhafield Festival has a unique atmosphere and ethos.
 We’re a fairly small festival with an Event Licence for a maximum of 4000 people on site, a fixed space, and the number of trading outlets is limited.
-We prefer traders who already have some connection with the Festival or Buddhism, who will trade under our ethos, and will bring crew that will follow the Terms and Conditions of the event.
+We prefer traders who already have some connection with the Festival or Buddhism, who will trade under our ethos and will bring crew that will follow the Terms and Conditions of the event.

-Though successful traders from previous years are given priority, we are always looking to talk to new traders, especially if they have a strong ethical approach and trade in vegan, organic, handmade, local, fair trade, recycled and up-cycled goods.
+Though successful traders from previous years are given priority, we are always looking to talk to new traders, especially if they have a strong ethical approach and trade in vegan, organic, handmade, local, fair trade, recycled, and up-cycled goods.

-Even if you have been a Trader at the Festival before, please read all the Terms and Conditions carefully and thoroughly as everyone at the Festival is expected to adhere by them and they are regularly updated.
+Even if you have been a Trader at the Festival before, please read all the Terms and Conditions carefully and thoroughly as everyone at the Festival is expected to adhere to them and they are regularly updated.
 If you can not meet any of the Terms and Conditions then this may not be the event for you.
-If you do not follow the Terms and Conditions when on site, you will be asked to cease trading immediately and may be asked to leave the event.
+If you do not follow the Terms and Conditions when on-site, you will be asked to cease trading immediately and may be asked to leave the event.

 Buddhafield Festival is a vegan event, so applications need to operate within those parameters.
 We receive far more applications from suitable catering outlets and food sellers than we can accommodate, but don't be put off as we have a waiting list in case of cancellations.

 Selling any food from fly-pitches is not allowed under our Event Licence agreement with the Local Authority.